visioninhope/inferable-agents/data-connector/README.md

 - 🧩 **Extensible**: Adding a new data source is as simple as writing a new connector.
 See the [Postgres](./src/postgres.ts) connector for an example.
 - 🔄 **Adapts to schema changes**: The connector automatically adapts to schema changes by periodically fetching the data system schema.
 (Table definitions, API definitions, etc.)
 - 🤿 **Optional Privacy Mode**: Query outputs are never sent to the model.
 Instead, the function returns results directly to the end user without any model involvement.
-- 🔍 **Optional Paranoid Mode**: Adds an additional safety layer by requiring manual approval before executing any query so you can review the query and data before it is executed.
+- 🔍 **Optional Approval Mode**: Adds an additional safety layer by requiring manual approval before executing any query so you can review the query and data before it is executed.

 ## Connectors